 Once a bunny reaches around 3 to 6 months, their sexual organs will develop and mature.
 At this point, the rabbits are fully independent of the mother – they have all their senses and no longer rely on milk.

-Small rabbit breeds usually reach sexual maturity from 3.5 to 4 months.
+Small female rabbits can start having babies of their own as early as 3-4 months old, which is one reason rabbit populations grow so quickly.
 Medium to large breeds will be able to reproduce at 4 to 4.5 months.
 Giant rabbit breeds, coming in last, reach reproductive age at around 6 months.

-At this stage, female rabbits may begin to get very aggressive and become very territorial.
+At this stage, female rabbits may become very aggressive and territorial.
 Intense curiosity and excessive chewing are common at this age.
 Male rabbits will also begin to court females by spraying urine.

 Teenage Stage

 The teenage years in rabbits typically begin from the point that they reach adolescence up until their first year.
-Rabbits, at this point, will be fully mature.
+Rabbits will be fully mature at this point.
 However, they may seem a little moody.
 This moodiness will manifest itself most specifically in:

 Young Adult Stage